tm-LBenson/photography/README.md

 ### About (about.html)

-The about page provides background information on Lewis Benson, detailing his experience and approach to photography.
+The about page provides background information on me.

 ### Contact (contact.html)

-The contact page features a form that visitors can use to send a message to Lewis.
-It also includes a link to his LinkedIn profile.
+The contact page features a form that visitors can use to send a message to me.
+It also includes a link to my LinkedIn profile.

 ## Usage